Necoro/feed2imap-go/README.md

 * Improved image inclusion: Support any relative URLs, including `//example.com/foo.png`
 * Use HTML-Parser instead of regular expressions for modifying the HTML content.
 * STARTTLS-Support.
 As it turned out only in testing, the old feed2imap never supported it...
+* `item-filter` option that allows to specify an inline filter expression on the items of a feed.

 ### Subtle differences